Memorization: Mnemonic link system

+Mnemonic peg system

-A peg system, a technique for memorizing lists.
+A peg system is a technique for memorizing lists.
 It works by pre-memorizing a list of words that are easy to associate with the numbers they represent (1 to 10, 1-100, 1-1000, etc.).
 Those objects form the "pegs" of the system.
 Then in the future, to rapidly memorize a list of arbitrary objects, each one is associated with the appropriate peg.
 Generally, a peglist only has to be memorized one time, and can then be used over and over every time a list of items needs to be memorized.
 The peglists are generated from words that are easy to associate with the numbers (or letters).
 Peg lists created from letters of the alphabet or from rhymes are very simple to learn, but are limited in the number of pegs they can produce.

+Mnemonic major system

-The Major system, a mnemonic technique used to aid in memorizing numbers which is also called the phonetic number system or phonetic mnemonic system.
+The major system is a mnemonic technique used to aid in memorizing numbers which is also called the phonetic number system or phonetic mnemonic system.
 It works by converting numbers first into consonant sounds, then into words by adding vowels.
 The words can then be remembered more easily than the numbers, especially when using other mnemonic rules which call for the words to be visual and emotive.

+Method of loci

-The Method of loci or mind palace, a technique for memorizing practiced since classical antiquity which is a type of mnemonic link system based on places (loci, otherwise known as locations).
+The method of loci or mind palace is a technique for memorizing practiced since classical antiquity which is a type of mnemonic link system based on places (loci, otherwise known as locations).
 It is often used where long lists of items need to be memorized.
 The technique was taught for many centuries as a part of the curriculum in schools, enabling an orator to easily remember a speech or students to easily remember many things at will.

+Art of memory

-The Art of memory, a group of mnemonic principles and techniques used to organize memory impressions, improve recall, and assist in the combination and 'invention' of ideas.
+The art of memory is a group of mnemonic principles and techniques used to organize memory impressions, improve recall, and assist in the combination and 'invention' of ideas.
 This group of principles was usually associated with training in Rhetoric or Logic from the time of Ancient Greece, but variants of the art were employed in other contexts, particularly the religious and the magical.
 Techniques commonly employed in the art include the association of emotionally striking memory images within visualized locations, the chaining or association of groups of images, the association of images with schematic graphics or notae ("signs, markings, figures" in Latin), and the association of text with images.
 Any or all of these techniques were often used in combination with the contemplation or study of architecture, books, sculpture and painting, which were seen by practitioners of the art of memory as externalizations of internal memory images and/or organization.